mozilla/addons-server/docs/topics/api/reviewers.rst

     :<json string comments: The comment that is being drafted as part of a review.
     :<json string filename: The filename this comment is related to.
     :<json int lineno: The line number this comment is related to.
-    :statuscode 201: New comment has been created.
+    :statuscode 200: The comment has been updated.
     :statuscode 400: An error occurred, check the `error` value in the JSON.